vessels-js/Orchid/README.md

 ## How to build

 Now Orchid uses [Gradle](https://gradle.org/) as its build system.
-Currently tested with Java 8 on Debian sid (openjdk-8-jdk).
+Currently tested with both Java 8 and 9 on Debian sid (openjdk-8-jdk / openjdk-9-jdk).

 ```
 gradle build